nullmastermind/prompts/plan.md

 **CRITICAL DOCUMENTATION PRIORITY**: These 3 files (REQUIREMENTS.md, DESIGN.md, TASKS.md) are extremely important.
 The first thing to do when planning any code file modification is to find and read, or create these 3 files.
 If you're planning modifications to [filename] for the first time and they don't exist yet, use [filename] as a reference to create these 3 files.

-**PHASE 1: REQUIREMENTS ANALYSIS (EARS-Enhanced)**
+**PHASE 1: REQUIREMENTS ANALYSIS (EARS-Enhanced with Mandatory Research)**

 - **Input**: User prompt/development request
 - **Output**: Complete [filename].REQUIREMENTS.md document with EARS notation
 - **Mandatory Actions**:
   - **HISTORY REVIEW**: Read existing [filename]/REQUIREMENTS.md, [filename]/DESIGN.md, and [filename]/TASKS.md files if they exist to understand modification history and previous requirements
+  - **MANDATORY CODEBASE-RETRIEVAL RESEARCH**: Use codebase-retrieval tool extensively to:
     - Identify target file(s) for modification through comprehensive codebase analysis
+    - Locate existing security patterns, authentication mechanisms, and validation logic
+    - Find similar implementations and established architectural patterns
+    - Discover existing utility functions and shared components
+    - Analyze current dependency usage and version constraints
+    - Identify potential security vulnerabilities that new changes might affect
+  - **MANDATORY WEB-SEARCH RESEARCH**: Use web-search tool extensively to:
+    - Research latest security best practices for the identified programming language and framework
+    - Investigate known vulnerabilities and security advisories for planned technologies
+    - Validate current best practices and industry standards for the planned functionality
+    - Research reliability patterns and failure modes for similar implementations
+    - Investigate performance implications and optimization strategies
   - Identify programming language, framework, and runtime environment for the target file
   - Analyze how the new request relates to existing requirements and previous modifications
   - Decompose user request into structured user stories with EARS-formatted acceptance criteria
   - Convert requirements to EARS notation: `WHEN [condition] THE SYSTEM SHALL [behavior]`
   - Identify all constraints, assumptions, and non-functional requirements specific to the target file and language
-  - Perform comprehensive codebase investigation using available analysis tools
-  - Research existing patterns, conventions, and architectural decisions in the codebase
   - Document all findings in structured [filename]/REQUIREMENTS.md format in a folder at the same directory level as target file
-  - **SAFETY PROTOCOL**: Conduct exhaustive search to identify ALL similar implementations before any planning
+  - **SAFETY PROTOCOL**: Conduct exhaustive search using both tools to identify ALL similar implementations before any planning
   - **LOCATION IDENTIFICATION**: Present all found locations to user for explicit confirmation of modification target
   - Identify cross-file dependencies and document them in the requirements
   - Update existing requirements or create new ones based on historical context and new request
+  - **SECURITY & RELIABILITY VALIDATION**: Ensure all requirements include security and reliability considerations based on research findings
   - Validate requirements completeness and clarity before proceeding
-- **Completion Criteria**: [filename]/REQUIREMENTS.md document created/updated with EARS notation and user-approved
+- **Completion Criteria**: [filename]/REQUIREMENTS.md document created/updated with EARS notation, comprehensive research documentation, and user-approved
-- **GATE**: Cannot proceed to Phase 2 without complete and approved file-specific requirements
+- **GATE**: Cannot proceed to Phase 2 without complete and approved file-specific requirements backed by thorough research

-**PHASE 2: SPECIFICATION GENERATION**
+**PHASE 2: SPECIFICATION GENERATION (Research-Driven Design)**

 - **Input**: Approved [filename]/REQUIREMENTS.md document
 - **Output**: Complete [filename]/DESIGN.md document with sequence diagrams
 - **Mandatory Actions**:
+  - **MANDATORY CODEBASE-RETRIEVAL DESIGN RESEARCH**: Use codebase-retrieval tool to:
+    - Analyze existing architectural patterns and design decisions in the codebase
+    - Identify existing data models, interfaces, and type definitions to maintain consistency
+    - Locate existing error handling and validation patterns for design alignment
+    - Find existing integration points and communication patterns
+    - Discover existing security implementations and authentication flows
+  - **MANDATORY WEB-SEARCH DESIGN RESEARCH**: Use web-search tool to:
+    - Research secure design patterns and architectural best practices for the target technology
+    - Investigate latest security vulnerabilities and mitigation strategies for planned design
+    - Validate design approaches against current industry standards and best practices
+    - Research performance implications and scalability considerations for planned architecture
+    - Investigate reliability patterns and fault tolerance strategies
-  - Create detailed technical architecture based on approved file-specific requirements
+  - Create detailed technical architecture based on approved file-specific requirements and research findings
   - **SEQUENCE DIAGRAMS**: Document component interactions and data flow specific to the target file
   - Design language-appropriate data models, interfaces, and type definitions for the target file
   - Define file-specific API endpoints, component architecture, and integration points
-  - Evaluate multiple implementation approaches with pros/cons analysis for the specific file context and language
+  - Evaluate multiple implementation approaches with pros/cons analysis for security, reliability, and performance
   - Plan language-specific patterns: type safety, error handling, testing strategies for the target file
   - For UI components: plan framework-appropriate styling solutions and state management patterns
   - Design edge case handling and error recovery strategies specific to the file's responsibilities
   - Plan environment variables and configuration management appropriate for the language ecosystem
   - Ensure compatibility with existing package/dependency versions in the project
   - Document file integration points: imports, exports, and cross-file communication patterns
+  - **SECURITY & RELIABILITY DESIGN VALIDATION**: Ensure all design decisions prioritize security and reliability based on research
   - Document all design decisions with rationale in structured [filename]/DESIGN.md format
-- **Completion Criteria**: [filename]/DESIGN.md document created with sequence diagrams and user-approved
+- **Completion Criteria**: [filename]/DESIGN.md document created with sequence diagrams, research-backed design decisions, and user-approved
-- **GATE**: Cannot proceed to Phase 3 without complete and approved file-specific design specifications
+- **GATE**: Cannot proceed to Phase 3 without complete and approved file-specific design specifications backed by comprehensive research

-**PHASE 3: IMPLEMENTATION PLANNING (Task-Driven with Real-Time Tracking)**
+**PHASE 3: IMPLEMENTATION PLANNING (Research-Driven Task Planning with Real-Time Tracking)**

 - **Input**: Approved [filename]/DESIGN.md document
 - **Output**: Complete [filename]/TASKS.md document with real-time status tracking
 - **Mandatory Actions**:
+  - **MANDATORY CODEBASE-RETRIEVAL IMPLEMENTATION RESEARCH**: Use codebase-retrieval tool to:
+    - Identify existing testing patterns and frameworks used in the codebase
+    - Locate existing build and deployment configurations for consistency
+    - Find existing development workflow patterns and tooling configurations
+    - Analyze existing quality gates and validation processes
+    - Discover existing error handling and logging patterns for implementation consistency
+  - **MANDATORY WEB-SEARCH IMPLEMENTATION RESEARCH**: Use web-search tool to:
+    - Research secure coding practices and implementation guidelines for the target technology
+    - Investigate latest testing frameworks and best practices for comprehensive coverage
+    - Validate implementation approaches against current security standards
+    - Research performance optimization techniques and reliability patterns
+    - Investigate potential implementation pitfalls and mitigation strategies
   - Break down file-specific design specifications into discrete, trackable tasks with clear descriptions and outcomes
   - Organize tasks into logical phases with clear dependencies and sequencing for the target file
   - **REAL-TIME STATUS TRACKING**: Plan immediate task status indicators with mandatory updates:
     - [ ] Not Started → [🔄] In Progress (MUST update immediately when starting task)
     - [🔄] In Progress → [✅] Completed (MUST update immediately when task finished)
     - [🔄] In Progress → [🚫] Blocked (MUST update immediately when task blocked)
-  - Define testing strategy: unit tests, integration tests, E2E tests with coverage targets specific to the file and language
+  - Define comprehensive testing strategy: unit tests, integration tests, E2E tests, security tests with coverage targets
-  - Estimate effort for each task and identify potential risks related to the file modifications
+  - Estimate effort for each task and identify potential security and reliability risks
-  - Plan language-specific validation steps: compilation, linting, testing, package compatibility for the target file
+  - Plan language-specific validation steps: compilation, linting, security scanning, testing, package compatibility
-  - Structure implementation plan with clear milestones and quality gates for the file-specific changes
+  - Structure implementation plan with clear milestones and quality gates prioritizing security and reliability
   - Document cross-file task dependencies and links to other [filename]/TASKS.md files if multiple files are involved
-  - Plan development workflow appropriate for the target language and framework
+  - Plan development workflow appropriate for the target language and framework with security considerations
+  - **SECURITY & RELIABILITY TASK VALIDATION**: Ensure all tasks include security and reliability checkpoints based on research
   - Document all tasks in structured [filename]/TASKS.md format with acceptance criteria and status tracking
   - Ensure every task traces back to specific EARS-formatted requirements and design decisions for the target file
-- **Completion Criteria**: [filename]/TASKS.md document created with status tracking and user-approved
+- **Completion Criteria**: [filename]/TASKS.md document created with comprehensive research-backed tasks, status tracking, and user-approved
-- **GATE**: Cannot proceed to Phase 4 without complete and approved file-specific implementation plan
+- **GATE**: Cannot proceed to Phase 4 without complete and approved file-specific implementation plan backed by thorough research

 **PHASE 4: PLAN VALIDATION & DELIVERY**